MetPX/sarracenia/doc/Dev.rst

 more straight-forward to identify issues as there is no deletion and so it lends itself well to repeating subset tests to identify individual issues.
 It takes about two minutes on a laptop.

+The *flakey_broker* tests are the same as the *static_flow*, but slowed down so that they last a few minutes, and the broker is shutdown and restarted repeatedly while it is running.

 The *dynamic_flow* test add advanced features:  multi-instances, the winnow component, retry logic testing, and includes file removals as well.
 Most of the documentation here refers to runnig the dynamic_flow test, as it is the most complicated one, and the ancestor of the others.
 The unit